 In both instances, this distance helps people think differently about their negative experiences, and feel less negatively about them.

-My research in this area has two broad implications:
+This research has two broad implications:

-- People intuitively use these these linguistic shifts when faced with the need to regulate their thoughts, feelings or behaviors – providing researchers with a window into people’s emotion regulatory processes.
+- People intuitively use these linguistic shifts when faced with the need to regulate their thoughts, feelings or behaviors – providing researchers with a window into people’s emotion regulatory processes.

 - These shifts can be used as levers to actively promote people’s ability to regulate their negative emotions.